As Hurricane Delta intensifies, Louisiana braces for rains, storm surge | Headlines

 As Hurricane Delta intensifies, Louisiana braces for rains, storm surge

-Louisiana steeled itself on Thursday for another in a record-breaking series of violent storms as Hurricane Delta sped across the Gulf of Mexico toward a corner of the state still recovering from the last storm.
+Louisiana steeled itself on Thursday for another in a record-breaking series of violent storms as Hurricane Delta took aim at a corner of the state still recovering from the last storm.
 Delta's size grew and its winds intensified over the warm waters of the Gulf of Mexico on Thursday.
-Its winds are expected to reach up to 115 miles per hour (185 kmh) before losing some punch Friday over cooler waters along the Gulf Coast.
+It was forecast to become a Category 3 storm with up to 115 miles per hour (185 kmh) winds before losing some punch Friday over cooler waters along the Gulf Coast.

 When Delta reaches the northern Gulf Coast, it will be the 10th named storm to make a U.S. landfall this year, eclipsing a record that has held since 1916.